Chaya is recommended in folk medicine for diabetes, obesity, kidney stones, hemorrhoids, acne, and eye problems.

 The scientific name of chaya (español: chaya) is cnidoscolus aconitifolius.
 It is known as Chaya or Mayan Tree Spinach.
 It is a large fast-growing perennial shrub that is believed to have originated on the Yucatan peninsula.
 Chaya can be cooked just like spinach, and is an excellent addition to a stir-fry. in stir-fries!
 It is high in protein, vitamins, calcium, iron and antioxidants.
-The leaves must be cooked; raw leaves are toxic.
 In folk medicine, chaya is recommended for diabetes, obesity, kidney stones, hemorrhoids, acne, and eye problems.
 Chaya shoots and leaves serve as a laxative, diuretic, and circulation stimulant.
 They are used to improve digestion, to stimulate lactation, and to harden the fingernails.
 Like most food plants such as lima beans, cassava, and many leafy vegetables, the leaves contain hydrocyanic glycosides, a toxic compound easily destroyed by cooking.
 Even though some people eat raw chaya leaves, it is risky to do so.

 |Chaya is believed to have these and other health benefits:|